October 5, 2015

 The painting offers a powerful image of suffering and has become an iconic anti-war symbol.

-Franco ultimately won the Spanish Civil War, and afterward he chose to persecute those regions with minority cultures, such as those of the Basque Country and Catalonia, and it was forbidden to speak any language other than Spanish.
+Franco ultimately won the Spanish Civil War, and afterward he chose to persecute those regions with minority cultures, including the Basque Country and Catalonia, and throughout the country it was forbidden to speak any language other than Spanish.

-When Franco died in 1975, the country transitioned back to a democracy, and cultural and language rights to the individual regions of Spain were restored, but the Basque region continues to argue for its right to be an independent country.
+When Franco died in 1975, the country transitioned back to a democracy, and cultural and language rights to the individual regions of Spain were restored.
+Regardless, the Basque region continues to argue for its right to be an independent country.
 There has been a strong liberation movement here for years that continues to this day.
 It has at times erupted into violence.
-The ETA, an organization originally founded in 1959 to promote Basque culture, gradually evolved into a paramilitary group that since 1968 has been held responsible for hundreds of killings and kidnappings and was considered a terrorist organization by Spain and other European countries.
+The ETA, an organization originally founded in 1959 to promote Basque culture, gradually evolved into a paramilitary group that since 1968 has been held responsible for hundreds of killings and kidnappings.
+Spain and other European countries considered it to be a terrorist organization.
 It was disbanded through a ceasefire in 2012.
 Multiple members of the group are still imprisoned in Spain, France, and other countries, and we saw posters all over the region calling for the release of what locals consider to be political prisoners.

-The Basque Country isn’t the only other region pushing for independence; Catalonia and several other regions are as well, and the Spanish government has been forced to give some concessions to these regions.
+The Basque Country isn’t the only other region pushing for independence; Catalonia is as well, and the Spanish government has been forced to give concessions to these regions.
 The issue is incredibly complex.
 There are lots of interesting articles online, so feel free to Google the subject of Basque and Catalan independence to learn more.

 We didn’t see any other peregrinos on the walk to Gernika, and our friends were either ahead of or behind us.
 The hike wasn’t particularly difficult, and we reached town in the late afternoon.
 As a result of the destruction, there isn’t a lot of the old city left, and what we found was a small, modern-looking town.